-On the 33rd anniversary of his brother’s unsolved murder, Alastair Morgan describes how the culture of lies and institutional corruption surrounding the case have infected our media, our politics – and our future.
+On the 33rd anniversary of his brother’s unsolved murder, Alastair Morgan describes how the culture of lies and institutional corruption surrounding the case have infected our media, our politics – and our future

 My brother Daniel Morgan’s murder has been reported in the press and broadcast media over many years.
 Some will have read the book I wrote with Peter Jukes, Untold Murder.
 Millions have also listened to the outstanding podcast of the same name.
-I believe Daniel was murdered because he intended to expose police corruption.
+I believe that Daniel was murdered because he intended to expose police corruption.

 The relationship between the suspects in his murder – in a south London car park on 10 March 1987 – and the tabloid press (the Mirror Group and the now defunct News of the World) has been widely publicised.
 The relationships between senior Metropolitan Police officers, either directly or tangentially involved, is almost equally well known.